nushackers/nushackers-site/_posts/2017-02-18-digest-authentication-with-ruby-on-rails.md

 username is already guaranteed in the database to be not null and unique; why bother doing it again in the model?
 Actually, it is enough to have it in either the model or the database (assuming the database only interacts with this app).
-I'm just used to including it in both.
+I'm just going to including it in both.
 - The `before_validation` block makes sure that the password is encrypted before creating.
 - The `authenticate` method provides a method in the user to check if the given